-Poor expense tracking and spend controls can create a mess for both your finance team and company as a whole.
+Poor expense tracking and a lack of spend controls can create a mess for both your finance team and company as a whole.
 One way to avoid these pitfalls is with the right spend management tool.
-A lot of businesses turn to prepaid business credit cards as a solution, but in this article we'll discuss whether they're the right choice for your company.
-We’ll also compare prepaid credit cards for business to another option you may want to consider: charge cards.
+A lot of businesses turn to prepaid business debit cards as a solution, but in this article, we'll discuss whether they're the right choice for your company.
+We’ll also compare prepaid debit and credit cards for business to another option you may want to consider: charge cards.

 Topics we’ll discuss in this article:

-- What is a prepaid business credit card?
+- What is a prepaid business debit card?

 - 3 best prepaid credit cards for businesses

-- A smart alternative to prepaid cards: Charge cards
+- A smart alternative to prepaid debit cards: Charge cards

 - 3 ways that charge cards are better than prepaid cards